count/hackathons/Sport/Hackathon/README.md

 - Example notebooks can be found in the "Example Notebook" folder, or on our [hosted notebooks](https://play.count.co/jupyter/tree/work/Sport)
   - Password: `172776596e6b706a2f989a79835adb839f52cf06b08c6b3c`

+- Join the conversation on [Slack](https://join.slack.com/t/counthackathons/shared_invite/enQtNTc1MzMwMjQyNDIzLTYzNmVmMDkyNGJjNzU3ODY0NjBiZTVjYmNmMGVmN2MxZGVkODM0ZjM5YTczYjE5OWVjMzM5ZThhYThiMjBkMGU)!

 # The Prizes 🏆:

 - The crowd will vote on the top project, and there will be a prize for the best planned project!

 # Stay in touch!🤙:

+Are you on Twitter?
+You simply have to be these days! [@DataHackathons](https://twitter.com/DataHackathons)

 We're committed to making these events as great as possible, so if you have any ideas on how to improve the next one, please let us know here: https://goo.gl/forms/Uhm1n0feuDPCI9BK2